mostafa-abokhadra/backEndRef/nodeJs/1-helloWorld.md

     return a + b;
 }
 module.exports = add;

 // index.js
 const add = require("./add");
 ```
-- when you use module.exports and assign it to a function in a file, then require that file using require function, the function that module.exports has it's value is the one that will be required (imported)
+- when you use module.exports and assign a function value to it, then require the file containing that function using require, the function that module.exports has it's value is the one that will be required (imported)